Magnet Therapy: Real Therapy or Wishful Thinking?

 Types of Magnet Therapy and Their Uses

-The term " magnet therapy" refers to the use of static magnets placed directly on the body, generally over regions of pain.
+The term magnet therapy refers to the use of static magnets placed directly on the body, generally over regions of pain.
 A static magnet is an ordinary permanent magnet, as opposed to an electromagnetic coil.
 Static magnets are either attached to the body by tape or encapsulated in specially designed products such as belts, wraps, or mattress pads.

-Therapeutic magnets come in two different types of polarity arrangements: unipolar magnets and alternating-pole devices.
+Therapeutic magnets come in 2 different types of polarity arrangements: unipolar magnets and alternating-pole devices.
 Magnets that have north on one side and south on the other are known, rather confusingly, as unipolar magnets.
 Bipolar or alternating-pole magnets are made from a sheet of magnetic material with north and south magnets arranged in an alternating pattern, so that both north and south face the skin.
 This type of magnet exerts a weaker magnetic field because the alternating magnets tend to oppose each other.
 There are many opinions on which one is better.

 How Does Magnet Therapy Work?

 What Is the Scientific Evidence for Magnet Therapy?
-TOP

 Other studies have evaluated magnet therapy for a variety of conditions, with mixed results.
 Some conditions include: